 (TS//SI) With the fall of communism, however, target stability no longer obtained.
 The 1990s were marked by a revolution in electronics, accompanied by wide proliferation of commercial crypto-equipment.
 Each step in the SIGINT process became more difficult, from collection to reporting.
 Within a few years, NSA found itself falling behind in acquisition of new technology and its ability to exploit some important targets.
+12

 (U) An advisory group to the Senate Select Committee on Intelligence called NSA "arguably one of the important agencies" in the government.
-But, it warned, "over a large part of its domain, it is literally going deaf."
+But, it warned, "over a large part of its domain, it is literally going deaf."13

-(S//SI) New targets and new technology also required radical changes to the NSA workforce.
+(S//ST) New targets and new technology also required radical changes to the NSA workforce.
 The changes in SIGINT processing were made more difficult by shortfalls in the numbers of key skill groups, such as linguists and computer scientists.
 In addition to shortfalls in key disciplines due to a decade of decrements in personnel, the Agency's mix of talents needed redirection.
-To compound its problems, NSA found itself in a highly competitive job market, hard put to compete for new hires, particularly in information technology skills.
+To compound its problems, NSA found itself in a highly competitive job market, hard put to compete for new hires, particularly in information technology skills.14 mation for the military.
+ELINT also was undergoing change and would require considerable investment.15

-(S) Beyond the changes in communications intelligence, there was a growing realization of the importance of electronic intelligence (ELINT) as a source of order of battle and warning information for the military.
-ELINT also was undergoing change and would require considerable investment.
+(8) Beyond the changes in communications intelligence, there was a growing realization of the importance of electronic intelligence (ELINT) as a source of order of battle and warning infor-

 (U//FOUO) To deal with changes in SIGINT, NSA had proposed Project TRAILBLAZER, a testbed for analytic techniques.
 Analysts would try out new techniques and new technology on a selected target; those that proved themselves would be adapted more generally throughout the Signals Intelligence Directorate.
+16